Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Results

 This section investigates the impact of training data combinations.
 Seven training configurations were prepared based on all possible combinations of three reference cases (labeled as points a, b, and c in Fig. \ref{fig:rd_sine}).
 For all configurations, the total volume of training data was fixed at 14,000 snapshots (corresponding to the range $10 < t^* < 80$ in a single $r$-$z$ cross-section, consistent with Section \ref{loss}).
 Therefore, as the number of pulsating flow cases included in the training data increased, the amount of data per flow was proportionally reduced.
 The test was performed on the eight sinusoidal pulsating flow cases with $R_D \le 23\%$ shown in Fig.~\ref{fig:rd_sine}.
 For these test data, the temporal evolution was predicted for the range $80 < t^* < 150$ across four $r$-$z$ cross-sections.

-Figure~\ref{fig:combination} presents the MAE of $\widetilde{R_D}$ for the seven training combinations, which correspond to all possible combinations of datasets (a), (b), and (c).
+Figure~\ref{fig:combination} presents the MAE of $\widetilde{R_D}$ for the seven training combinations, which correspond to all possible combinations of data points (a), (b), and (c).
 In all cases, the MAE is found to be small when the test parameters are similar to those of the training data, indicating a strong dependence on the training data.
 In other words, it is reasonable to conclude that the model does not exhibit universal prediction but rather possesses the ability to interpolate flow fields that are similar to the training data.
-A comparison of the cases reveals that Case 7 yields the lowest overall MAE.
-This suggests that it is effective to train the model using a combination of pulsating flows with widely distributed parameters across both amplitude and period.
-Case 7 achieved a mean MAE of $\widetilde{R_D}$ of 6.7.
-Notably, the MAE for the time-averaged drag reduction rate $\overline{R_D}$ is even lower at 5.3 for the dataset in which $R_D$ ranges from 3\% to 20\%.
+A comparison of the cases reveals that Case 7 yields the lowest $\widehat{\mathrm{MAE}(\widetilde{R_D})}$.
+In addition, comparison between Case 6 and Case 1 shows that the latter achieves better prediction accuracy despite having fewer training points.
+Although both cases are trained only with $T^*=5$, the smaller number of training points in Case 1 is considered to leave greater freedom in the predicted field, thereby weakening the degree of overfitting.
+In contrast, Case 6 includes multiple training points only at $T^*=5$, which can be interpreted as causing stronger overfitting to the short-period pulsations and consequently deteriorating the prediction accuracy for the long-period ones.
+Another possible reason for the relatively low MAE in Case 1 is the distribution of the extrapolative test points.
+Although Case 1 contains a larger number of extrapolative test points, the resulting MAE remains relatively low because these points are concentrated around point (a), leading to a comparatively favorable prediction condition.
+Since point (a) has the smallest velocity amplitude among points (a), (b), and (c), the model trained around this condition tends to make more conservative predictions, which reduces the likelihood of large deviations and keeps the error relatively moderate.
+These results suggests that it is effective to train the model using a combination of pulsating flows with widely distributed parameters across both amplitude and period.
+Case 7 achieved $\widehat{\mathrm{MAE}(\widetilde{R_D})}$ of 6.7.
+Notably, the $\widehat{\mathrm{MAE}(\overline{R_D})}$ is even lower at 5.3 for the dataset in which $R_D$ ranges from 3\% to 20\%.
+Here, the $\mathrm{MAE}(\overline{R_D})$ was calculated from the time-averaged drag reduction rate using Eq.~(\ref{eq:mae}).
+Meanwhile, the $\mathrm{MAE}(\widetilde{R_D})$ was defined as the simple average of the drag reduction rate errors over all phases, where the error at each phase was calculated using Eq.~\ref{eq:mae}.
+Accordingly, the trend of the $\mathrm{MAE}(\overline{R_D})$ is similar to that observed in the contour maps of the $\mathrm{MAE}(\widetilde{R_D})$.
 Furthermore, the top-performing configurations (Case 7 and Case 4) include the large-period data point (b), whereas the lower-performing ones (Case 3 and Case 6) do not.
 This indicates that training on point (b) is more critical than the other two points, implying that extrapolation to changes in the period is particularly challenging.